In this article, we will discuss the essential topic of jurisprudence “Sociological School of Jurisprudence”. Let’s begin.

-“At the present as well as at any other time the centre of gravity of legal development lies not in legislation, nor in the juristic decision, but in society itself.”
+“At the present as well as at any other time the center of gravity of legal development lies not in legislation, nor in the juristic decision, but in society itself.”

-The main focuses of the sociological school is on balancing the welfare of state and individual was realized.
+The main focus of the sociological school is on balancing the welfare of the state and the individual was realized.

 August Comte (1798-1857):-